GladysAssistant/v4-website/docs/installation/3_freebox-delta.md

 Click on "Finish".

-The VM is ready, click on "Switch on" to start the VM.
+The virtual machine (VM) is ready, click on "Switch on" to start the VM.

 ![Add a VM](../../static/img/docs/en/installation/freebox-delta/start-vm.jpg)

-Access your VM in SSH and update the system.
+SSH into your VM and update the system:

 ```bash
 sudo apt update